envoy/polarwind/UNRELEASED.md

 - Add a `labelHidden` prop to Select and Text field to visually hide the label.
 For Text fields, the label will be displayed as the placeholder instead.
+- Add a spacing option `none` to Stack

 ### Bug fixes